nick-okerman/BCS_Project1/README.md

 ***
 ***
 ***

+The docker playbook consists of the following tasks:

 - The top of the YAML file \(playbook\) specifies which [hosts](Ansible/hosts) the playbook will be _talking_ to.
 >```yaml